hujingzzz/ainews/_posts/2025-07-01-heygen-avatar-iv.md

 ---
 layout: post
-title: Hey Gen Avatar IV, just a picture, a script and a voice, creates a very real digital person.
+title: HeyGen Release Avatar IV Just one picture.A script and your own voice.
+You can create a very real digital person.
 date: 2025-07-01 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/heygen-avatar-iv_1.jpg